 The complexity and pace of customer demands have changed, which means you’ve likely had to evaluate if your manufacturing operations are keeping pace.
-Relying on manual processes and
+Relying on manual processes and paper-based information is no longer sustainable if you want to compete.
+There are more and more companies willing to step in and take your market share.

 Like many manufacturers, you’ve experienced the limitations of traditional, on-premise business and operational systems.
 There are significant hurdles you have to overcome to get at the data that can lead to more-informed decisions about your business.
 Efforts to integrate these systems tend to cost more than anticipated—and can be hard to maintain over time, especially in a multi-vendor scenario.